 Top 5 Natural Causes of Global Warming

-4. Water Vapor: If you only thought NASA was busy planning moon missions and orbiting outer space, think again.
+If you only thought NASA was busy planning moon missions and orbiting outer space, think again.
 According to NASA, two-thirds of the gases stuck in the thick blanket is in the form of water vapor.
 This hitch in tow effect means rising temperature, rising vapor.
-The water vapor is unable to escape, and thus results in hotter climate changes.
+The water vapor is unable to escape and thus results in hotter climate changes.
 NASA continues to work on water vapor solutions to reduce their effect on global warming.

 Top 7 Man-Made Causes for Global Warming

-2. Fossil Fuels: Pollution whether it is vehicular, electrical or industrial is the main contributor to the global warming.
-Everyday billions of vehicles release various gases into the atmosphere.
-This causes earth to warm up and increase its average temperature.
+Pollution, whether it is vehicular, electrical or industrial, is the main contributor to global warming.
+Every day billions of vehicles release various gases into the atmosphere.
+This causes the Earth to warm up and increase its average temperature.
 Electricity causes pollution in many ways.
-Over 75% of the electricity worldwide is produced by burning of fossil fuels.
+Over 75% of electricity worldwide is produced by the burning of fossil fuels.
 Many gases are sent into the air when fossil fuels are burnt of which main is the carbon dioxide gas.

 Fossil fuel like coal is burnt to produce electricity.
 Coal is the major fuel that is burnt to produce power.
 Coal produces around 1.7 times as much carbon dioxide per unit of energy when flamed as does natural gas and 1.25 times as much as oil.

-Industries on the other hand release various gases into the water and air.
+Industries, on the other hand, release various gases into the water and air.
 Carbon dioxide, methane and nitrous oxide are the major greenhouse gases.
-Different gases have different heat trapping capabilities.
+Different gases have different heat-trapping capabilities.
 Some of them trap more heat than carbon dioxide.
-Methane is much more effective then carbon dioxide in entrapping heat in the atmosphere.
-By driving cars, using electricity from coal fired plants and heating up our homes from natural gases, we release carbon dioxide and other heat trapping gases in the atmosphere.
+Methane is much more effective than carbon dioxide in entrapping heat in the atmosphere.
+By driving cars, using electricity from coal-fired plants and heating up our homes from natural gases, we release carbon dioxide and other heat-trapping gases in the atmosphere.

 Most of the time that garbage is burnt which releases toxic gases including methane into the atmosphere.
 These enormous amounts of toxic greenhouse gases when go into the atmosphere make global warming worse.

-More demand for food will lead to more transportation since movement of goods and services is done by transportation sector.
-More demand for cars means more pollution in the air and more traffic on the roads which means longer waiting time on the traffic lights and that will result in burning of more fuel.
-More demand for homes means cutting down of plants and trees to make way for homes, schools and colleges.
+More demand for food will lead to more transportation since the movement of goods and services is done by the transportation sector.
+More demand for cars means more pollution in the air and more traffic on the roads which means longer waiting time on the traffic lights and that will result in the burning of more fuel.
+More demand for homes means cutting down of plants and trees to make way for homes, schools, and colleges.

-5. Mining: Oil and coal are two main culprits in producing greenhouse gases.
-Methane, like carbon dioxide creates a thick shield over the atmosphere trapping the sun’s rays.
+Oil and coal are the two main culprits in producing greenhouse gases.
+Methane, like carbon dioxide, creates a thick shield over the atmosphere trapping the sun’s rays.
 With the continued use of mining operations, these harmful gases will only increase.